 You can omit the booze if you’re needing a hot mocktail in your life this season.
 It’s still delicious, trust me.
 Cheers! xo.
 Emma

-- 2 ounces dark liquor - rum whiskey, or bourbon all work well
+- 2 ounces rum (whiskey, or bourbon all work well)

 - Heat the apple juice to almost boiling then add the tea bag.
 Allow to steep for 2-3 minutes.
 Then add the liquor.
 You can garnish with cinnamon sticks, apple slices, orange peels, or nothing at all.

 - Rum, whiskey, or bourbon all work well in this hot toddy, so feel free to use what you have and what you love.